 Accidents that involve large trucks often lead to disaster.
-If you or a loved one has suffered serious or catastrophic injuries in a truck accident, the stress and trauma have likely left you uncertain about your next steps and your options.
+If you or a loved one has suffered serious or catastrophic injuries in an Omaha truck accident, the stress and trauma have likely left you uncertain about your next steps and your options.

 At Bottlinger Law L.L.C., we understand what you are going through, so we’ve prepared a step-by-step guide for victims and their families.
 In many cases, victims have sustained severe injuries and are unable to do anything other than receive emergency medical care – leaving it up to families, friends, and anyone left uninjured in the collision to follow these steps.

 The first thing to do in any catastrophic automobile collision is to call 9-1-1.
 The call will immediately dispatch law enforcement and emergency medical staff to the scene to provide vital medical assistance and initiate an investigation into the crash.

 Your life and the lives of your passengers are the most important thing, and providing immediate medical assistance is the top priority.
 First-aid immediately after an injury can mean the difference between life and death, and we always recommend doing anything possible to help yourself and others.
 Even if you do not think your injuries are severe, you should get checked out by a medical professional at an ER.
 They are trained to identify signs of trauma and internal damage.